 - · Underlying enterprise value of the issuer is estimated based on information available, including any information regarding the most recent rounds of issuer funding.
 Valuation techniques to determine enterprise value include market multiple approaches, income approaches or approaches that utilize recent rounds of financing and the portfolio company's capital structure to determine enterprise value.
 Valuation techniques are also utilized to allocate the enterprise fair value of a portfolio company to the specific class of common or preferred stock exercisable in the warrant.
 Such techniques take into account the rights and preferences of the portfolio company's securities, expected exit scenarios, and volatility associated with such outcomes to allocate the fair value to the specific class of stock held in the portfolio.
 Such techniques include Option Pricing Models, or "OPM," including back-solve techniques, Probability Weighted Expected Return Models, or "PWERM," and other techniques as determined to be appropriate. - · Volatility, or the amount of uncertainty or risk about the size of the changes in the warrant price, is based on comparable publicly traded companies within indices similar in nature to the underlying company issuing the warrant.
-Significant increases (decreases) in this unobservable input could result in a significantly lower (higher) fair value. - The risk-free interest rates are derived from the U.S. Treasury yield curve.
+Significant increases (decreases) in this unobservable input could result in a significantly lower (higher) fair value, but a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in this unobservable input. - · The risk-free interest rates are derived from the U.S. Treasury yield curve.
 The risk-free interest rates are calculated based on a weighted average of the risk-free interest rates that correspond closest to the expected remaining life of the warrant.
-Significant increases (decreases) in this unobservable input could result in a significantly higher (lower) fair value. - Other adjustments, including a marketability discount on private company warrants, are estimated based on our judgment about the general industry environment.
-Significant increases (decreases) in this unobservable input could result in a significantly lower (higher) fair value. - · Historical portfolio experience on cancellations and exercises of warrants are utilized as the basis for determining the estimated life of the warrants in each financial reporting period.
+Significant increases (decreases) in this unobservable input could result in a significantly higher (lower) fair value, but a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in this unobservable input. - · Other adjustments, including a marketability discount on private company warrants, are estimated based on our judgment about the general industry environment.
+Significant increases (decreases) in this unobservable input could result in a significantly lower (higher) fair value, but a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in this unobservable input. - · Historical portfolio experience on cancellations and exercises of warrants are utilized as the basis for determining the estimated life of the warrants in each financial reporting period.
 Warrants may be exercised in the event of acquisitions, mergers or IPOs, and cancelled due to events such as bankruptcies, restructuring activities or additional financings.
 These events cause the expected remaining life assumption to be shorter than the contractual term of the warrants.
-Significant increases or decreases in this unobservable input could result in a significantly higher or lower fair value.
+Significant increases (decreases) in this unobservable input could result in a significantly higher (lower) fair value, but a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in this unobservable input.